The following is subject to change. Please check with relevant mass transportation authorities for the most up-to-date information.

 No permits are required to take your bicycle on New Jersey Transit trains, including the Hudson-Bergen Light Rail.
 Direct service to Penn Station is available on the Northeast Corridor, North Jersey Coast, and Midtown Direct lines.
 Connecting service is available in Newark and Secaucus Junction.
 Up to two bikes can be stored in each “accessible” rail car.
 Wheelchair customers have priority.
 At Penn Station, cyclists can transfer to downtown subway service or cycle downtown to Battery Park (see subway and bike info, above).

 Participants driving in from the south are encouraged to park in Staten Island and take the ferry to the start.
 There are several parking options on Staten Island.
 If you drive into Manhattan, seek out street parking north of Canal Street and then find the best route to the start from there.
 Limited parking restrictions are usually in effect on Sunday.
-Read the signs carefully.
-Whether you bike or take the subway to the start lineup at Battery Park, allow yourself plenty of time to get there.
-You can also visit primospot.com to search for parking locations.
+Allow yourself plenty of time to get there.
+You can also visit Parkopedia to search for parking locations.
+Note: The route will begin to close to vehicular traffic at 7:30AM.
+Be sure to take this into account when planning your arrival.
+It is not recommended to drive to the start area if you are in Starts #2 or #3.

 Sign Up For Our Mailing List